AgileEngineeringLLC/GNSS-SDRLIB-PVT_BLS_052425/README.md

 estimation.
 2. GNSS-SDRLIB-PVT_BLS_052425.
 Released 5/25/25.
 Several modifications that significantly
 improve robustness.
 SDL2 has been replaced by Ncurses for GUI.
-The SV channels now reset Themselves by zeroing out structs and flags, rather than closes and restarting each channel (thread).
+The SV channels now reset themselves by zeroing out structs and flags, rather than closing and restarting each channel (thread).

 Purpose.
 This is a significantly-modifed version of GNSS-SDRLIB.
 Instead of requiring a